Nico1395/godot-addons-dependency-injection/README.md

 - Keyed dependency injection support

 ## Limitations
-In Razor components injected properties are still null and not initialized in a components constructor.
-A similar limitation exists with Godot C# and this DI implementation.
+In Razor components, injected properties are obviously still null and not initialized in a components constructor.
+A similar, yet differnt limitation exists with Godot C# and this DI implementation.
 Injected propertiesa are not initialized before a nodes `_EnterTree()`-method is being invoked.
 However they are inialized before `_Ready()`, so that will probably be fine for the vast majority of use cases.

 ## On the agenda
 - Currently the `IServiceProvider` used in the background is never used to create a service scope.
-As a result I dont think scoped services will behave as usually expected as in other applications.
+As a result I dont think scoped services will behave as you would expect in other applications.
 I am also not sure what would qualify as a scope in Godot, so feel free to enlighten me if you do.
 - Unit tests
 - Performance logging

 ## Instructions
 ### Setup
-1. Add the `Godot.CSharp.DependencyInjection` NuGet package to your Godot apps C# project and solution
+1. Add the `Godot.CSharp.DependencyInjection` NuGet package to your Godot apps C# project and solution.
-2. Create a script (without a scene) with a class that implements the abstract class `StartupNodeBase`.
+2. Create a script (no scene required) with a class that implements the abstract class `StartupNodeBase`.
 3. Add the script to the autoload configuration of your Godot app in the Godot editor (top left in the editor: `Project/Project Settings/Globals/Autoload`).

 ### Use
-To register services override the method `StartupNodeBase.ConfigureServices(IServiceCollection)` and register your services like you would in standard C# .NET applications.
+To register services, override the method `StartupNodeBase.ConfigureServices(IServiceCollection)` and register your services like you would in standard C# .NET applications.

 There are configurable options for dependency injection available.
 As of right now there is just a small setting about logging and the `ServiceProviderOptions`, but this can easily be extended in the future if required.